GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/Greater_Perth/swals/OUTPUTS/README_FILE_LOCATIONS.md

-# The files that were in this folder on NCI (Gadi) have been moved to NCI's MDSS, under project w85
+# The files that were in this folder on NCI (Gadi) have been moved to NCI's MDSS (a tape archive), under project w85

-The location in mdss is "tsunami/MODELS/inundation/WA_tsunami_inundation_DFES/Greater_Perth/swals/OUTPUTS"
+The location in `mdss` is "tsunami/MODELS/inundation/WA_tsunami_inundation_DFES/Greater_Perth/swals/OUTPUTS"

 To view the files (top level) we can do:
 ```